-Part of the draw of the film industry is the spectacle of it.
-The lights, the camera, the action and the amazing people you get to work with on a daily basis.
-Consider it a perk of the job, but I’ve gotten to meet some fascinating individuals.
+The lights, the camera, the action and the amazing people you get to work with on a daily basis – all are perks of the job.
+And I’ve gotten to meet some fascinating individuals.
 I’ve also been put in situations that no other job would afford me to do.

 The Axe Murderer

 That UFC fighter was Wanderlei Silva, otherwise known as “The Axe Murderer.”
 For my overseas readers, UFC stands for Ultimate Fighting Championship and is the most popular league of mixed-martial arts fighters in the US.
 It’s a combination of Muay Thai, kickboxing and other disciplinary fighting styles and has a propensity to get real brutal, real fast.

 I was working on a film called Red Herring in Las Vegas where Silva has a gym at which he trains with the Wand Fight Team.
 We were scheduled to film inside the gym, but whether or not Silva himself would appear was uncertain.

 The producers planned to have Silva in a cameo role where he fought against one of the supporting characters (played by Chyna McCoy).
 Staged as an action set-piece to break up the otherwise brooding mood of the movie, it was going to be shot handheld on the RED camera with Zeiss Superspeeds.